mozilla/popcorn-js/readme.txt

 * SATELLITE using NASA Landsat / World Wind - satellite images in the public domain

+* TERRAIN using USGS Topographic Maps in the public domain

 ## Sample code for Popcorn.js ##
 popped.openmap({
   start: 0,